buddhist-uni/buddhist-uni.github.io/_courses/form.md

   - "A short history of the Dharma in the Land of the Fork, and the complex cultural interactions that ensued in the shadows of empire."
 ---

-## What is the Form of Buddhism?
+## What is Buddhism as a Religion?
-The Form of Buddhism is the “religious” side of Buddhism: the history, institutions, rituals and externalities that socially define the religion.

 Whether Buddhism even is a “religion” at all is, of course, a matter of some controversy.
 Is it a philosophy?
 A movement?
 A practice?
 An aesthetic?
 Who even counts as “a Buddhist”?

 In defining the bounds of “who is Buddhist”, some “middle way” may be desirable, between: